 Running your business on a legacy system becomes more challenging the more you delay legacy software modernization.
 Some businesses run on legacy systems for years, but the red flags might already be popping up all over the place.
 So, what are these red flags, and how do you know when the time draws near to make a run for software modernization?
 Let’s see.

-As said, many businesses continue to work on legacy systems through sheer inertia and do not pursue changes until it is too late.
-It is vital to cement the idea of any system getting outdated with time, and even if you already invested millions of dollars into it, there’s no way it would stay relevant for years without any changes.
-So, how do you know your system is getting outdated and the time for software product modernization draws near?
+As said, many businesses continue to work on outdated software systems through sheer inertia and do not pursue changes until it is too late.
+It is vital to cement the idea of any system getting outdated with time, and even if you have already invested millions of dollars into it, there’s no way it would stay relevant for years without any changes.
+So, how do you know your system is getting outdated and the time for legacy software modernization draws near?
 There are three red flags to watch out for:

 3. Expensive scalability.
 Another problem with legacy systems is that they are too expensive to scale up.
 Rolling out the new features takes too long, new data takes additional servers, work requires more human hours, and fixing problems takes huge amounts of reworks and resources.
 Sometimes, it might even be impossible to introduce innovative features to your system as it runs on an outdated programming language or utilizes old tech that is no longer in use.